mhknowledge/lexicon/README.md

 # lexicon

 LexIcoN is a Full-Stack MERN structured web app that's intended to provide a social platform for aspiring polyglots and the likes.
-The platform will allow user the ability to share resources and the ability to assist one another along the long journey of mastering various languages.
+The platform will allow users the ability to share resources and the ability to assist one another along the long journey of mastering various languages.

 ## Screenshots: